- Configure Your Project

 go build -o app

-In more detail:
+./appIn more detail:

 - By default, Gitpod clones the repository into the directory

-you can change this behavior (the paths are taken relative to/workspace
+/workspace, which becomes the root directory for the workspace.
+WithcheckoutLocationandworkspaceLocationyou can change this behavior (the paths are taken relative to/workspace). - Gitpod preconfigures the

-environment variable to include the directory/workspace/go
+$GOPATHenvironment variable to include the directory/workspace/go. - With

-we retrieve the sources of the dependencies from GitHub. - To build the app, we run
+go get -v ./...we retrieve the sources of the dependencies from GitHub. - To build the app, we run

-. - Lastly, we start the application.
+go build -o app. - Lastly, we start the application.

 Still Have Questions?